null Skip to main content

 抹茶 (Matcha)

-Liquor: added to milk or milk alternative, green, frothy, creamy texture
+Liquor: once added to milk or milk alternative, green, frothy, creamy texture

 Taste: with milk or milk alternative, baby spinach, green apple, double-cream